WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 - Converting non-numerical data.
 - Scaling the feature values.

-At this point of the preprocessing stage, we make two remarks: first, it is important to impute any missing information in both the training and testing datasets.
+Before continuing, we make two remarks: first, it is important to impute any missing information in both the training and testing datasets.
 Ignoring any missed values can negatively affect the performance of the predictive model, with some ML algorithms requiring a complete dataset for their successful operation (such as Logistic Regression).
 Second, we note how it is ideal to first split the data into the training and testing datasets prior to imputing.
 This is due to what the training and testing datasets attempt to replicate in practice: the training dataset comprises historical information that is used to first build the predictive model, while the testing dataset serves as future unknown information which the model ingests to predict an outcome.
 In essence, the training dataset represents the past, with the testing dataset representing the future.
 Since the ML model is constructed solely from the training dataset, any preprocessing of the data, such as imputing missing values, should be performed on the training dataset alone.
 In other words, any imputation method applied to the training dataset should consider only those statistics of the training dataset.
 Then, if the testing dataset also requires imputing, its imputation method should follow that which was applied to the training dataset.
 This procedure ensures that no information from the testing data is used to preprocess the training data, which would bias the construction of the ML model and its ensuing results.
 This concept is referred to as 'data leakage', and will be handled accordingly in this project prior to constructing our ML models later on.
 Our justification for opting to impute the missing values instead of omitting those samples entirely will also be covered.

 ### 3.1 Splitting the dataset into training and testing sets
-We first begin with a small discussion regarding the technique of _feature selection_ as it pertains to this dataset.
-In Section 1, the anonymised data contained within the ```credit_approval.data.original``` dataframe reveals very little about the nature of the features.
-However, [this resource](http://rstudio-pubs-static.s3.amazonaws.com/73039_9946de135c0a49daa7a0a9eda4a67a72.html) provides insight to those characteristics typically employed by banking institutions when considering credit card applications.
-Following from this, we can determine with good confidence that the features of the ```credit_approval.data.original``` dataframe map to the following characteristics:

-- A1: Gender
-- A2: Age
-- A3: Debt
-- A4: Marital status
-- A5: Bank customer type
-- A6: Education level
-- A7: Ethnicity
-- A8: Years of Employment
-- A9: Prior default
-- A10: Employment status
-- A11: Credit score
-- A12: Drivers license type
-- A13: Citizenship status
-- A14: Zipcode
-- A15: Income
-- A16: Approval status

-With the nature of the dataset becoming more apparent, feature selection could be exercised.
-For instance, columns A12 and A14 could be dropped prior to splitting the dataset, as drivers license type and zipcode could be declared as relatively minor factors compared to the other characteristics when deciding the approval of a credit card application.
+In Section 1, our characterisation of the anonymised features gave further insight to the nature of the dataset.
+Now with this contextual knowledge, we identify how _feature selection_ could be exercised before splitting our data into its training and testing sets.
+For instance, columns A12 and A14 could be dropped prior to splitting, as drivers license type and zipcode could be declared as relatively minor factors compared to the other characteristics when deciding the approval of a credit card application.
 This small-scale example of feature selection supports how good feature selection practices can facilitate ML modelling by reducing the number of overall features and the introduction of noise to the dataset; improving the performance, efficiency, and interpretability of the ML model.
 In practice however, a more robust method for determining which features are relevant for inclusion would involve measuring the statistical correlation between the available features along with the targets.
 Since this is beyond the scope of the project, we ignore this process and leave all features within the dataset intact.
-We then split the features and targets variables into their training and testing sets.
+We then split the features and targets variables into their training and testing sets:
 ```python
 # Split Xfeatures into training and testing sets
 Xtrain, Xtest, ytrain, ytest = train_test_split(Xfeatures, y, test_size = 0.33, random_state = 42)